-- For B.Sc degree (7 semesters) students have to accumulate min 210 credit points. - For integrated M.Sc degree (10 semesters) students have to accumulate min 300 credit points. - For M.Sc degree (4 semesters) students have to accumulate min 120 credit points by accomplishing the obligatory subjects and gathering the remaining credit points by accomplishing elective subjects too.
+- For integrated M.Sc degree (10 semesters) students have to accumulate min 300 credit points. - For M.Sc degree (4 semesters) students have to accumulate min 120 credit points.

+Both Programs require to accomplish obligatory subjects and elective subjects too.

-Students, both international and Hungarian, who have a command of both languages can choose from either program.
+Students, both International and Hungarian, who have a command of both languages can choose from either program.
 The participation of Hungarian students in the program given in English has obvious advantages.
 It eases the integration of international students into the society, which surrounds them during the years of their studies.
-It also attracts students from European, American and other universities worldwide to study in Budapest within the framework of the International Student Exchange Program and other agreements.
+It also attracts students from European, American and other universities worldwide to study in

+Budapest within the framework of the International Student Exchange Program and other agreements.